 Separation of Concerns for Binary Projects

-The organizational problem of having the main function responsible for multiple tasks is common to many binary projects, so the Rust community has developed a kind of guideline process for splitting up the separate concerns of a binary program when main starts getting large.
+The organizational problem of allocating responsibility for multiple tasks to the main function responsible is common to many binary projects, so the Rust community has developed a kind of guideline process for splitting up the separate concerns of a binary program when main starts getting large.
 The process has the following steps:

 Split your program into both a main.rs and a lib.rs and move your program’s logic into lib.rs.